Charlotte Surkin is Professional Voice Trainer and Vocologist currently teaching at:

 - The Filomen D’Agostino M. Greenberg Music School of Lighthouse Guild, New York, New York (for the blind and visually impaired)

-Charlotte Surkin will be giving a lecture at the Conference at the International College Music Society (CMS) in Sydney, Australia in the summer of 2017.
-Her topic is “Teaching Singing to Students who are Blind and Visually Impaired”.
+Charlotte Surkin gave a lecture at the Conference at the International College Music Society (CMS) in Sydney, Australia in the summer of 2017.
+Her topic was “Teaching Singing to Students who are Blind and Visually Impaired”.

 - Collaborative Arts Project 21 (CAP21)

 - Westminster Choir College, Princeton, New Jersey (Adjunct Assistant Professor)

 - Wagner College, Staten Island, New York (Adjunct Assistant Lecturer in Private Voice Study)

 - Drew University, Madison, New Jersey (Affiliate Artist)